- CBD QUIZ

 More human trials are necessary to determine how these potential benefits may affect humans, but the current evidence looks promising.

-An animal trial found that Lion's Mane may boost immune system activity in the gut, known to play an important role in the body's overall immune system.
-According to this study, this means that Lion's Mane could protect against bacteria and pathogens that enter the body through the nose or mouth.
+An animal trial found that Lion's Mane may boost immune system activity in the gut, which plays an essential role in the body's overall immune system.
+According to this study, Lion's Mane could protect against bacteria and pathogens that enter the body through the nose or mouth.

 In general, though, Lion's Mane could boost immune functioning throughout the entire body.
 Another animal study found that daily Lion's Mane extract doses extended the lifespan of mice by almost 400% after being injected with a deadly salmonella dose.